-The philosophy upheld by the SGI belongs to the tradition of Buddhist humanism which originated with Shakyamuni in the Indian subcontinent.
+The philosophy upheld by the SGI belongs to the tradition of humanism which originated with Prince Siddhartha in the Indian subcontinent.
 The core value of this philosophy is respect for the dignity of life and all human beings.

-Shakyamuni was born some 2,500 years ago to the royal family of an area in what is now Nepal.
+Prince Siddhartha (also known as Shakyamuni, or Gautama) was born some 2,500 years ago in Lumbini, to the royal family of an area in what is now Nepal.
 Shakyamuni observed the sufferings of birth, aging, sickness and death and, although he was then young and healthy himself, he perceived that these sufferings were an unavoidable aspects of human life.
 He renounced secular life and embarked on a quest for a true philosophy that would elucidate the meaning of life for all people.

 Shakyamuni studied both traditional teachings and new teachings of his time but was not satisfied.
 He practiced meditation and contemplated deeply upon the root cause of suffering and a way to overcome it.
 Through this, he awakened to the eternal and universal law permeating the universe and the lives of each and every individual.
-This Law (Dharma) to which Shakyamuni awakened to is the essence of Buddhism.
+This Law (Dharma) to which he awakened, formed the basis for a new humanistic life philosophy.

-The truth to which Shakyamuni was enlightened to is expounded in the Lotus Sutra, a central teaching of Mahayana Buddhism, which holds that Buddhahood—characterized by compassion, wisdom and courage—is inherent within every person.
+The truth to which Shakyamuni was awakened to is expounded in the Lotus Sutra, which holds that the highest life state of life—characterized by compassion, wisdom and courage—is inherent within every person.

 The Lotus Sutra describes Shakyamuni’s vow made in the distant past to elevate the life state of all living beings to that which he had attained.
 The Lotus Sutra calls for acts of compassion in order to inherit and actualize Shakyamuni’s eternal hope.

-Some 1,500 years after Shakyamuni’s passing, in the 13th Century, Nichiren (1222–82) crystallized in universally accessible form the ultimate reality expounded in the Lotus Sutra.
+Some 1,500 years after Shakyamuni’s passing, in the 13th Century, a sage named Nichiren Daishonin (1222–82) crystallized in universally accessible form the ultimate reality expounded in the Lotus Sutra.
 He defined this as “Nam-myoho-renge-kyo,” the fundamental law that is the essence of all life and phenomena.
-Nichiren’s teachings opened the way for all people to awaken to their Buddha nature.
-They are a fulfillment of the intent of the Lotus Sutra, an intent synonymous with the compassionate desire at the heart of Buddhism, as expressed by Shakyamuni’s words in the 16th chapter that are recited daily by members of the SGI:
+Nichiren’s teachings opened the way for all people to awaken to their highest potential.
+Nichiren’s teachings enable all people in today’s age to manifest their highest life state in the most easily accessible and easily applicable manner.